Plagiocephaly and Baby Flat Head Syndrome - Baby Chick

 We handpick products with expert insight, hands-on experience, and parent feedback.
 If you buy through our links, we may earn a commission, helping us keep our content free. ❤️ [Learn more]

-While some babies may eventually need a corrective helmet, many cases improve with simple positioning changes and early intervention.
-In this article, we’ll explain what plagiocephaly is, what causes it, treatment options, and practical ways to help prevent flat spots from developing.
+While some babies may eventually need helmet therapy, many mild cases improve with supervised tummy time, repositioning, and reducing pressure on the flattened area.
+Here’s what parents should know about plagiocephaly, what causes it, treatment options, and ways to help prevent flat spots from developing.

 What Is Plagiocephaly?